- Download our Johannesburg Schools Guide

 There are a handful of international schools in Johannesburg serving the expat population.
 These schools offer foreign curricula such as those of the UK, the US or the International Baccalaureate.

 The main advantage of international schools is that they allow expat children to continue with a familiar, globally recognised curriculum.
-They're also an ideal place for both children and parents to make friends with other expat families.
-Though fees are high and waiting lists long, most parents agree that the quality of education is well worth it.
+They’re also an ideal place for both children and parents to make friends with other expat families.
+Although fees are high and waiting lists long, most parents agree that the quality of education is well worth it.

-Special needs education in Johannesburg
+Special educational needs in Johannesburg

-Some mainstream private schools offer extra support while giving the child the benefit of mixing with a greater number of peers.
-However, not all mainstream schools are equal in this regard – some schools offer more support and are more experienced with special-needs children than others.
-If more specialised and individualised support is needed, there are a number of private schools catering specifically to children with special educational needs.
+Some mainstream private schools offer extra support while giving the child the benefit of mixing with a more diverse range of peers.
+That said, not all mainstream schools are equal in this regard – some schools offer more support and are more experienced with special-needs children than others.

 Tutors in Johannesburg